Majroch/ev3dev-compile/README.md

 If you need to clean this folder from compiled files, run:
 	<b>make clean</b>

-Of if you want to install this software to your existing system (not recomended), run:
-	<b>sudo make install</b>

 After finished compiling, upload <b>main</b> program to your brick